 5) Mizuno Wave Rider 23

-The Mizuno Wave Rider 22 isn’t your typical daily trainer with an all-foam midsole.
+The Mizuno Wave Rider 23 isn’t your typical daily trainer with an all-foam midsole.
 Most Mizunos -and as does the Rider 23 – use a hard TPE Wave plate which not only adds stability but also makes the ride neutral.
 Since the Wave plate extends across the breadth of the midsole, it helps limit foam compression.

 6) Nike Air Zoom Pegasus 37